 Step 2: Pick a stereo technique

 Two mics in a stereo array give you width and a believable image.
-Common options:
+The main options are covered in depth in stereo recording techniques explained, but here are the common ones for choir:

 Understanding the pickup pattern of your mics helps here; see microphone polar patterns explained.